devleaks/emitpy-docs/docs/opera/Rule.md

 ## Promise

 When an event matches the *start* event of a rule, the rule is **activated**.
 The rule becomes a *promise* for a precise vehicle and area of interest.

-The Rule remains a promise until the rule times out.
-The timeout is reset each time the same start event occurs, for the same vehicle, for the same area of interest.
+The Rule remains a promise until it times out.
+The start time of the timeout is reset each time the same start event occurs, for the same vehicle, for the same area of interest, and when the promise is not expired.

+When a Promise has timed out, it cannot be resolved nor reset.
+It is archived.
+If a new start event arrives for the same vehicle, for the same area of interest, and an previous promise has expired (and has been archived), a new promise is created.

 ## Resolution